dmijatovic/dv4all-wcp/README.md

 # Web components monorepo - DEMO

-`THIS LIBRARY IS USED TO TEST USE OF WEB COMPONENTS AND HOW PUBLISHING TO NPM WORKS.`
+`THIS MONOREPO IS USED TO TEST USE OF WEB COMPONENTS, LERNA AND HOW PUBLISHING TO NPM WORKS.`

 The monorepo is created to test web components setup with lerna, nuxt, next and plain HTML5.
 I am developing ideas about project organization and structure.
 What folder structure is optimal for max. flexibility and efficiency?
 How monorepo approach works?
 When LERNA is helpful?